jaleedkhan/PatchCTG/README.md

 ## Updates

 1. **PatchTST.py** (done)
+   - Set `target_window=1` during the initialization to ensure proper handling of output dimensions for binary classification
-   - Removed target_window and modified the final layer to output a single value with a sigmoid activation for binary classification
+   - Modified the final layer to output a single value with a sigmoid activation for binary classification

 2. **data_factory.py** (done)
    - Added handling for our dataset

 3. **data_loader.py** (done)
-   - Implemented Dataset_CTG class for loading our dataset
+   - Implemented `Dataset_CTG` class for loading our dataset

 4. **ctg.sh** (done)
    - Created a script to run the binary classification task using our dataset